Loose Threads and In-betweens

 Nick looked nearly sorrowful.
 “Your music, dude, your band, right, that you’ve mentioned a couple times?
 Your art.
 Can’t ditch it all.”

-It meant something to Kohao that Nick had worded it in that way, and for a brief moment he was frozen by the new shard of grief that pierced his heart over the fact that he’d somehow come to matter to Nick; matter enough that despite all efforts to keep their circling of the drain away from the rest of his life, Nick knew enough to invoke the band; the music.
-Maybe it should have hit Kohao as hope, or something closer to comfort, but it stabbed instead because it was just more mess: More people caring too much but not enough, caring when they shouldn’t because he had somehow pulled the wool over their eyes and made them think he was worth it.
+It meant something to Kato that Nick had worded it in that way, and for a brief moment he was frozen by the new shard of grief that pierced his heart over the fact that he’d somehow come to matter to Nick; matter enough that despite all efforts to keep their circling of the drain away from the rest of his life, Nick knew enough to invoke the band; the music.
+Maybe it should have hit Kato as hope, or something closer to comfort, but it stabbed instead because it was just more mess: More people caring too much but not enough, caring when they shouldn’t because he had somehow pulled the wool over their eyes and made them think he was worth it.

-Kohao let out some anguished, scoff-adjacent sound and threw himself onto Nick’s couch.
+Kato let out some anguished, scoff-adjacent sound and threw himself onto Nick’s couch.
 “Fine.
 Dial 9-1 on your phone and leave it open, anyway,” he said, unzipping his bag.

-“I’ve got coke, I’ve got molly, I’ve got a water bottle filled with Bacardi and I just blew up a potential relationship on purpose despite my own fucking feelings, so I think I’m about ready to either feel better or call it all quits—and I don’t care which one I get,” Kohao spat, trying to keep his tone scathing to avoid sounding tearful.
+“I’ve got coke, I’ve got molly, I’ve got a water bottle filled with Bacardi and I just blew up a potential relationship on purpose despite my own fucking feelings, so I think I’m about ready to either feel better or call it all quits—and I don’t care which one I get,” Kato spat, trying to keep his tone scathing to avoid sounding tearful.
 He doubted he succeeded.

-“Man, whoa, slow down,” Nick said, stepping into Kohao’s periphery and patting the air with his hands; “We can get on whatever shit later if we feel like it, but maybe let’s start out with a drink and a spliff.
+“Man, whoa, slow down,” Nick said, stepping into Kato’s periphery and patting the air with his hands; “We can get on whatever shit later if we feel like it, but maybe let’s start out with a drink and a spliff.
 And talk a bit.”

 “I don’t have weed.”